 HDB and Commercial Housing Loan Rules

 For HDB housing loans, the maximum tenure is 25 years.
 But for commercial bank loans, the maximum tenure is 30 years for HDB flats and 35 years for private properties.
 In addition, loan limits are also imposed based on the number of outstanding loans and the age of borrowers.
-[Note: For the purchase of HDB flats, buyers can opt for either a HDB or Bank Loan.
+[Note: For the purchase of HDB flats, buyers can opt for either an HDB or Bank Loan.
 But for Executive Condominiums (EC), buyers can only take a Bank Loan].

 It is important to evaluate your property financing options and choose one that suits your needs while minimising risks.